Model-Predictive Control with NUP Priors

 \IEEEPARstart{N}{ormal} priors with unknown variance (NUV priors) are a central idea of sparse Bayesian learning~\cite{Tipping2001, Tipping2003, Wipf2004, Wipf2008} and closely related to variational representations of cost functions and iteratively reweighted least-squares methods~\cite{Bach2012, Daubechies2010, Loeliger2018}.
 The point of such priors is the computational compatibility with linear Gaussian models.
 The primary use of such priors has been to encourage sparsity, in applications including sparse input estimation~\cite{Loeliger2016, Zalmai2017}, localized event detection~\cite{zalmai_blind_2016, Zalmai2017a, wadehn_model-based_2020}, outlier removal~\cite{wadehn_outlier-insensitive_2016, Wadehn2019}, sparse least squares~\cite{Loeliger2018}, control~\cite{Bruderer2015, Hoffmann2017a}, and imaging~\cite{Ma2020, ma2022}.

-A next step was made by the binarizing NUV prior recently proposed in~\cite{keusch2021binaryNUV, Marti21multiuser}, which may be viewed as consisting of two internal NUV priors.
+A next step was made by the binarizing NUP prior (normal with unknown parameters) recently proposed in~\cite{keusch2021binaryNUV, Marti21multiuser}, which may be viewed as consisting of two internal NUV priors.
 Such composite NUV priors offer many additional possibilities, some of which are proposed and explored in this paper.

-Specifically, in this paper, we propose\footnote{ The first write-ups of these new composite NUV priors are~\cite{keusch2021binaryNUVext,keusch2021boxPreprint}, which have not otherwise been published. } and explore a new composite NUV prior to enforce half-plane constraints, and we generalize the mentioned binarizing NUV prior to $M$-level priors with $M>2$.
+Specifically, in this paper, we propose\footnote{ The first write-ups of these new composite NUV priors are~\cite{keusch2021binaryNUVext,keusch2021boxPreprint} which have not otherwise been published; see also \cite{Keusch2022PhD}. } and explore a NUP prior to enforce half-plane constraints, and we generalize the mentioned binarizing NUP prior to $M$-level priors with \mbox{$M>2$}.